alexisbellido/golang-tests/README.rst

   $ docker start mygo-2
   $ docker exec -it mygo-2 /bin/bash

-But I think running /bin/bash or running nothing will allow to start and exec later.
+For this Go image you can use docker run with /bin/bash or no command at all and will still allow you to start and exec the container later.

 .. code-block:: bash